zenonine/navi/navi/README.md

 * [`RouteStack`](https://github.com/zenonine/navi/blob/master/navi/lib/src/common/route_stack.dart) extends `PageStack`
   with routing capability.
 If you don't need deep linking or target web, `PageStack` is enough for your app.

-  Note that, routing is currently only working for root stack.
-Support routing for child stacks and nested stacks will be available soon.
+  Note that, deep linking is currently only working for root stack.
+Support child stacks will be available soon.
 * [`StackOutlet`](https://github.com/zenonine/navi/blob/master/navi/lib/src/child/stack_outlet.dart) is a normal widget,
   which build pages of a stack.